CourtHive/tods-competition-factory/documentation/docs/apis/competition-engine-api.md

-    withOpponents, // optional - include opponent participantIds withEvents, // optional - defaults to true if any other context options are specified withDraws, // optional - defaults to true if any other context options are specified withIOC, // optional - will add IOC country code and countryName to participant persons
+    withOpponents, // optional - include opponent participantIds withEvents, // optional - defaults to true if any other context options are specified withDraws, // optional - defaults to true if any other context options are specified withISO2, // optional - will add ISO2 country code and countryName to participant persons withIOC, // optional - will add IOC country code and countryName to participant persons

     scheduleAnalysis: {